 Students must successfully complete the courses required by the board of Iowa Department of Education in order to graduate.
-It shall be the responsibility of the Superintendent or designee to ensure that high school students complete 64 credits prior to graduation.
-The following credits will be required:
+It shall be the responsibility of the Superintendent or designee to ensure that high school students who graduate in 2029 and beyond complete 52 credits prior to graduation.
+The following credits will be required.
+Electives and total credits required will be adjusted by graduation year due to the change from block scheduling to an 8 period day in 2025-2026.